Cornishware: Cornishware today

-Original vintage Cornishware is highly collectible, with pieces in black, green, orange, yellow, red, and blue pieces with rare lettering, selling for particularly high prices.
+Original vintage Cornishware can be collectible, with pieces in black, green, orange, yellow, red, and blue pieces with rare lettering, selling for high prices.

 A number of active Facebook groups as well as Pinterest sites and the appearance of Cornishware on many British television shows, ranging from The Great British Bake Off to The Young Ones have kept Cornishware in the public eye and popular.
 Cornishware was extensively used in the 2015 film adaptation of Alan Bennett's The Lady in the Van.